Knowledge Hub

 The process is complicated and can be extremely difficult.
 If your trade mark has not been renewed after the grace period, it is very important to seek legal counsel.

 If your trade mark is restored and, while the trade mark was expired, a similar additional trade mark is registered, your trade mark solicitor can help you prevent further infringement.
-However, if the third party can prove they used the new mark in good faith, while yours was lapsed, they wouldn’t be liable for infringement from the period your mark lapsed until restoration.
+If the third party can prove they used the new mark in good faith, while yours was lapsed, they wouldn’t be liable for trade mark infringement from the period your mark lapsed until restoration.

 Can I renew a trade mark if I have made a modification to it?